zkonduit/pyezkl/README.md

-# ezkl
+# ezkl lib
-This repository contains the Python bindings for [ezkl](https://github.com/zkonduit/ezkl).
+Python-based libraries and helper functions to support the use of [ezkl](https://github.com/zkonduit/ezkl).

+Note that the main python bindings are also found within the main [ezkl](https://github.com/zkonduit/ezkl) repository.

 For more information check out [the docs](https://docs.ezkl.xyz).

 ## quickstart